The Great Outdoor Challenge (TGOC) 2023: Mallaig to Portlethen

 I now have six completions of the Scottish TGOC coast-to-coast crossing (TGOC 2012, TGOC 2013, TGOC 2015, TGOC 2016, TGOC 2019 and TGOC 2023) and one retirement due to injury (TGOC 2018).
 In 2017 I did a section of the Cape Wrath Trail.
 Covid-19 caused the cancellation of TGOC 2020 and the postponement of TGOC 2021 so in 2021 I did the Northern English coast-to-coast Alfred Wainwright walk.

-7 thoughts on “The Great Outdoor Challenge 2023: Mallaig to Portlethen”
+7 responses to “The Great Outdoor Challenge (TGOC) 2023: Mallaig to Portlethen”

 1. An excellent review of your crossing.